Τι κάνεις; How are you?

 Greeks are used to understand incomplete sentences or sentences with grammar mistakes.
 Even better, you learn from making mistakes!

-So dare to speak, practice and communicate.
-Do not wait till you can say that “perfect sentence” since by taking too much time, your Greek friend most likely will start speaking in English, to help you out.
+So dare to speak, practice, and communicate.
+Do not wait till you can say that “perfect sentence”!
+Memorize small useful sentences, and do make it too complicated in the beginning; if you struggle to say your long sentence, your Greek friend most likely will start speaking in English to you, just to help you out.

 3. Only concentrate on learning everyday vocabulary and expressions, which you personally would use for your basic conversations in Greece.